Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Comparison with information theoretic limits

 Clearly, the information-theoretic sufficient conditions for exact recovery and $\lambda >1/\eexp$, which is needed for weak recovery by local algorithms, are both at least as strong as the information theoretic necessary conditions \prettyref{eq:MLE_comm_nec_cond2} for weak recovery.
 It is thus of interest to compare them by assuming that \prettyref{eq:MLE_comm_nec_cond2} holds.
 If $p/q$ is bounded, $p$ is bounded away from $1$, and \prettyref{eq:MLE_comm_nec_cond2} holds, then $d(\tau^\ast \|q) \asymp d(p\|q) \asymp \frac{(p-q)^2}{q}$ as shown in \cite{HajekWuXu_one_info_lim15}.
 So under those conditions on $p, q$ and \prettyref{eq:MLE_comm_nec_cond2}, and if $K/n$ is bounded away from $1$,

 Hence, the information-theoretic sufficient condition for exact recovery \prettyref{eq:planted_dense_exact_suff1XX} demands a signal-to-noise ratio

 Therefore, on one hand, if $K=\omega(n/\log n)$, then condition \prettyref{eq:planted_dense_exact_suff1XX} is stronger than $\lambda >1/\eexp$, and thus condition \prettyref{eq:planted_dense_exact_suff1XX} alone is sufficient for local algorithms to attain exact recovery.
 On the other hand, if $K=o(n/\log n)$, then $\lambda>1/ \eexp$ is stronger than condition \prettyref{eq:planted_dense_exact_necc1XX}, and thus for local algorithms to achieve exact recovery, it requires $\lambda > 1/e$, which far exceeds the information-theoretic optimal level \prettyref{eq:snr-exact}.
-The critical value of $K$ for this crossover is $K=\Theta\left(\frac{n}{\log n} \right).$ To illustrate it further, consider the regime
+The critical value of $K$ for this crossover is $K=\Theta\left(\frac{n}{\log n} \right).$ To determine the precise crossover point, we solve for $K^*$ which satisfies